storacha/RFC/rfc/car-block-indexing/README.md

 ```

 - `content` is the CAR CID that has been indexed, making this portable. the offsets declared are within that CAR.
+- `includes` is an array of block index info, in the same order as they appear in the CAR.
   - `cid` is the Block CID
   - `offset` is the byte offset of the bytes of the block.
   - `length` is the byte lenth of the block bytes.

 #### Encoded form